India coronavirus caseload crosses 4M, stretching resources

-NEW DELHI (AP) — India’s coronavirus cases crossed 4 million on Saturday, leading the world in new infections and deepening misery in the country's vast hinterlands where surges have crippled the underfunded health care system.
+NEW DELHI (AP) — India’s coronavirus caseload surpassed 4 million on Saturday, deepening misery in the country's vast hinterlands, where surges have crippled the underfunded health care system.

 Initially, the virus ravaged India’s sprawling and densely populated cities.
-It has since stretched to almost every state, spreading through villages and smaller towns.
+It has since stretched to almost every state, spreading through villages and small towns.

-With a population of nearly 1.4 billion people, India’s massive caseload isn’t surprising experts.
-The country’s delayed response to the virus forced the government to implement a harsh lockdown in late March.
+With a population of nearly 1.4 billion, India’s massive caseload isn’t surprising experts.
+The country’s delayed response to the virus forced the government to implement a strict lockdown in late March.
 For more than two months, the economy remained shuttered, buying time for health workers to prepare for the worst.

 But with the cost of the restrictions also rising, authorities saw no choice but to reopen businesses and everyday activities.